 In stock.
 Simply fill in a brief consultation questionnaire and one of our doctors will review your request today.

-If you’re looking to lose or keep off weight, Orlistat Weight Loss Pills could be the right solution for you.
-Orlistat is a prescribed medication used by overweight people to lose weight or keep the weight that they have already lost.
+Orlistat is a prescription medication used by overweight people (with a BMI over 30 or over 28 with certain health problems) to help them lose weight.
 Usually, it is used alongside a healthy diet and exercise plan, as recommended by a doctor.

 84 capsule(s) / 120 mg - £45.00

-Orlistat is for people who struggle with putting on or keeping off unwanted weight.
+Orlistat is used to help people who struggle with unwanted weight gain or obesity.
 It can be a good option for people who have tried other weight loss strategies but have been unsuccessful.
-It is important to note that Orlistat can only be prescribed to those with a BMI over 30 or over 28 with certain medical problems.

 Orlistat works by changing how your body digests fat.
 When you take it, it blocks lipase, an enzyme found in the intestines that helps break down and digest fats.
 Once lipase is blocked, fat is passed through your body as waste instead of being absorbed.

 Orlistat tablets contain the active ingredient orlistat, which is a lipase inhibitor.
 This medication prevents certain enzymes, called lipase, from breaking down dietary fats in your food.
 This stops some of the fat in your food from being absorbed into your body, and instead causes it to be passed on in your stool when you go to the bathroom.

 How long does orlistat take to work?

 Orlistat starts to work within 1-2 days after first taking it, but it can take up to 2 weeks until you start to see results.
 Most patients say they see the best results in the first 3 months of taking orlistat.